Husono/Dokucraft-TSC-Light/README!.md

 but it provides me with valuable feedback to ensure ower work isn't being illegally stolen for profit.

-© 2009-2015, Dokucraft: The Saga Continues <dokucraft@outlook.com>
+Â© 2009-2015, Dokucraft: The Saga Continues <dokucraft@outlook.com>